microchip-pic-avr-examples/pic18f16q41-ladder-demo/readme.md

 *Gain Ladder Output*<br>

 ## Summary
 This code example demonstrates the internal resistor ladder to generate various DC output levels.
-This can also be used to calculate the internal resistor ratios on the bench.
+The output levels can also be used to calculate the internal resistor ratios on the bench.